wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 (register "lwt")
 ```

-We declare a new `$fork` event that takes a continuation as a
+We declare a new `$fork` tag that takes a continuation as a
 parameter and (like `$yield`) returns no result.
 Now we modify our
 example to fork each of the three threads from a single main thread.